Uberi/University-Notes/PHIL350/PHIL350.md

 Bias
 ----

 Previously, Quine and Kim said that epistemology is a branch of science similar to cognitive science and psychology - objective science is the best way to obtain objective knowledge about the world.
-Science reliad on observations that everyone can evaluate, and hypotheses that the public can scrutinize.
+Science relies on observations that everyone can evaluate, and hypotheses that the public can scrutinize.

 Longino and Okruhlik disagree that science is an objective activity.
 Longino says that objectivity depends on how scientific communities are organized, while Okruhlik says that in some areas we aren't objective.